 The Ricca Terra venture of Ashley and Holly Ratcliff was decades in the making.
 Ashley began his journey in wine in 1992 when he joined Orlando as a viticulturist, thereafter moving to Yalumba where he remained until 2016.
 During this time he obtained a Bachelor of Applied Science, a masters degree in marketing and became a graduate of the AWRI sensory evaluation course.
 In his 15 years with Yalumba he was winery manager for the vast Riverland winery and technical manager (viticulture).
 He was the recipient of four major state and federal industry awards, all focusing on viticulture in drought-prone regions.
 So when he and Holly purchased an 8ha vineyard in the Riverland it presented the opportunity to plant varieties pushing the envelope, such as the rare planting of an ancient Balkan variety slankamenka bela.
 There are now 80ha of varieties, mainly selected for the climate, grown with surface mulches, soil moisture monitoring probes and smart viticultural practices.
 The wines are made using all of the cutting edge techniques, hand-picked into half-tonne bins and chilled for 12 hours before transfer to the winery in the Barossa Valley.
 Ricca Terra means rich earth in Italian.
 It was the first winery from the Riverland to receive a 5-star rating in the Wine Companion.
-Exports to the UK and the US.
+Exports to the UK, the US, Canada and Belgium.